-Arizona Child Support Deviation Factors
+Arizona Child Support Deviation Factors and Burden of Proof

 Arizona child support guidelines provide a presumptively correct support amount based on the income shares model.
 However, A.R.S. § 25-320(D) allows courts to deviate from the guideline amount if applying the standard formula would be "inappropriate or unjust" in a particular case.